mnestorov/smarty-auto-approve-product-reviews/README.md

 1. Navigate to WooCommerce settings and click on the 'Products' tab.
 2. Scroll down to the 'Auto Approve Rating' setting.
-3. Select the minimum rating required for automatic approval of reviews.
+3. Select the minimum ratings required for automatic approval of reviews.
 4. Save the settings.

 ## Hooks and Customization